01-edu/public/subjects/ai/linear-regression/README.md

 1. Using `train_test_split`, split the data set in a train set, and test set (20%).
 Use `random_state=43` for results reproducibility.

 2. Fit the Linear Regression on all the variables.
 Give the coefficients and the intercept of the Linear Regression.
-What is the the equation ?
+What is the equation ?

 3. Predict on the test set.
 Predicting on the test set is like having new patients for who, as a physician, need to forecast the disease progression in one year given the 10 baseline variables.